WMAZ-TV: History

 The station's longtime slogan, "Straight from the Heart", dates back to 1983, when WMAZ-TV debuted an image campaign based on Bryan Adams' song of the same name, tying into Macon's location near the geographical center of the state (which is southeast of Macon in Twiggs County).
 Its NBC-affiliated sister station in Knoxville, Tennessee, WBIR-TV, also uses the slogan and image campaign.

 On July 24, 1995, the Gannett Company announced its acquisition of Multimedia for $1.7 billion.
 When the FCC approved the merger in November 1995, it announced that WMAZ-TV, along with KOCO-TV in Oklahoma City and WLWT in Cincinnati, would have to be divested to comply with cross-ownership regulations.
 Gannett was granted a waiver to operate KOCO-TV and Multimedia Cablevision until December 1996, after which it would be required to sell either of the two properties.
-Shortly after the deal was consummated, the FCC increased the size of the ownership cap to allow companies to own stations that cover 35% of all U.S. households; as a result, Gannett ultimately retained control of WMAZ-TV, which became sister to Georgia's third-oldest television station, WXIA-TV in Atlanta.
+Shortly after the deal was consummated, the FCC increased the size of the ownership cap to allow companies to own stations that covered 35% of all U.S. households; as a result, Gannett ultimately retained control of WMAZ-TV, which became sister to Georgia's third-oldest television station, WXIA-TV in Atlanta.
 WLWT and KOCO-TV were traded to Argyle II in January 1997; the merger between Argyle II and Hearst Television would be finalized seven months later.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WMAZ-TV was retained by the latter company, renamed Tegna.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.

 WMAZ-DT2

-WMAZ-DT2, branded on-air as Central Georgia's CW, is the CW-affiliated second digital subchannel of WMAZ-TV, broadcasting in 720p high definition on channel 13.2.
+WMAZ-DT2, branded on-air as Central Georgia's CW, is the CW owned-and-operated second digital subchannel of WMAZ-TV, broadcasting in 720p high definition on channel 13.2.
 All programming on WMAZ-DT2 is received through The CW's programming feed for smaller media markets, The CW Plus, which provides a set schedule of syndicated programming acquired by The CW for broadcast during time periods outside of the network's regular programming hours; however, Tegna handles local advertising and promotional services for the subchannel.